armbian/testings/README.md

 # How to create a test report?

 1. Fork this repository
-2. Make Changes - add new or edit current report
+2. Make changes - add new or edit current report
 3. Create a pull request or request for [commit rights](https://www.armbian.com/contact).

 More info: